Central Coloso: Decline and privatization

 The sugar industry started struggling towards the middle of the 20th century due to several reasons: high cost of production, declining sale prices, credit restrictions, and strikes among workers.
 Another factor was the industrialization of the island, which caused the shift of the local economy to move away from agriculture.

 Central Coloso continued to be administered as a private industry until 1972 when the Government of Puerto Rico leased it as part of a program to rehabilitate the sugarcane industry.
 In 1976, the government acquired Central Coloso through the Corporación Azucarera de Puerto Rico.
 This agency was created with the purpose of developing, improving, and intensifying the industry.

 During the 1980s, most of the sugar mills and refineries in the island had ceased operations, but Coloso maintained a considerable production tonnage.
 In 1986, sugarcane production was handed down to private companies.

 In the 1990s, the government started implementing a program of privatization of the Corporación Azucarera.
 In 1998, Coloso became the last operating sugarcane refinery in the island when Central Roig in Yabucoa ceased operations.
 After that, property and assets were transferred to private companies ending in 2000.
 Coloso continued to process limited sugarcane until 2003 when it officially ceased operations.

 Legacy

 Since 1999, Law #275 declared the Central Coloso industrial complex as a historic monument.
 In 2000, Law #142 declared the Coloso Valley where the refinery is located as an agricultural reserve.
 Both the refinery and the valley are currently property of the Institute of Puerto Rican Culture.
+The Coloso Bridge, used for the transport of sugarcane across the Culebrinas River, was added to the National Register of Historic Places on December 29, 2010.